gopine/diary/2023/August/August 24 (Thursday).md

 This prevents the UI from freezing during long operations.

 The initial implementation was challenging, but the performance gains are significant.

+Tested the web worker implementation with various inputs.